 Hey all!
-This week has been pretty hectic, and as you might have seen (or already knew), we are working on our beta version of Royalties Manager!
+This week has been pretty hectic, and as you might have seen (or already knew), we are working on our beta version of Royalty Management Solution!
 Working on this kind of topic for our users pushes us to keep a close eye on how the music industry is evolving, and especially music streaming transformation.
 This week, I wanted to talk about TikTok (again), but also about how music is being broadcasted today, and what is currently changing for listeners, as well as for artists.

 #1.
 TikTok reaching a final deal